Graylog2/graylog-ansible-role/README.md

 Setting up Molecule requires installing a number tools for the VM enviroment.
 The following are notes from a successful install on Ubuntu 20.04.

-Install Virtualenv, Molecule, and testharness
+Install Virtualenv, Molecule, and testinfra

     sudo apt-get update
     sudo apt-get install -y python3-pip libssl-dev python3-virtualenv